Axelibnida/My_projects/README.md

 # Projects

-I will share here some personal data and ML projects I did, using Python and the Jupyter Notebook so far.
+I will share here some personal data and ML projects I did, so far using Python and the Jupyter Notebook.

 * In the **Data Cleaning & Analysis** project, the focus is on cleaning data and descriptive analysis.
 The dataset is relatively heavy (